RetroDECK/ES-DE/USERGUIDE.md

-# EmulationStation Desktop Edition (ES-DE) v1.0 - User Guide
+# EmulationStation Desktop Edition (ES-DE) - User guide

 **Note:** This document is intended as a quick start guide as well as a reference for the user interface settings and functionality.
-For more in-depth information and details on how to compile EmulationStation and perform more advanced configuration, please refer to [INSTALL.md](INSTALL.md).
+For more in-depth information and details on how to compile ES-DE and perform more advanced configuration, please refer to [INSTALL.md](INSTALL.md).

 Table of contents: